Emergent Bell-Triplet State in Proton-Proton Scattering: Triplet sources and nuclear Bell tests

-\textit{Triplet sources and nuclear Bell tests}---The identification of the Bell-triplet state at $(E_\odot,\theta_\odot)$ establishes unpolarized $pp$ scattering as a promising source for proton triplet pairs.
+The identification of the Bell-triplet state at $(E_\odot,\theta_\odot)$ establishes unpolarized $pp$ scattering as a promising source for proton triplet pairs.
 The feasibility of large-scale production is supported by the sizable differential cross section of 3.72\,mb/sr at this kinematic point.
 Under typical experimental conditions with a solid-angle acceptance of $\Delta\Omega=0.01\ \mathrm{sr}$, a proton beam current of $100\ \mathrm{nA}$, and a 0.10 cm thick liquid hydrogen target, the estimated production rate of these triplet pairs reaches $\sim 10^5\ \text{s}^{-1}$.

 The availability of proton triplet pairs opens new avenues for \textit{nuclear Bell tests}, which thus far have relied exclusively on proton singlet pairs.
-To access the feasibility of Bell-inequality violationsin the triplet regime, we adopt the Horodecki criterion \cite{Horodecki1995,Brunner2014}, which identifies the kinematic regions where the Clauser–Horne–Shimony–Holt (CHSH) inequality \cite{Clauser1969} can be violated.
+To assess the feasibility of Bell-inequality violations in the triplet regime, we adopt the Horodecki criterion \cite{Horodecki1995,Brunner2014}, which identifies the kinematic regions where the Clauser–Horne–Shimony–Holt (CHSH) inequality \cite{Clauser1969} can be violated.
 Figure~\ref{fig:four}(a) shows a contour map of the Horodecki function $H(\rho_f)=u_{1}+u_{2}$, where $u_{1,2}$ are the two largest eigenvalues of the matrix \(U=\tilde{U}^{T}\tilde{U}\), with correlation-tensor elements $\tilde{U}_{ij}=\mathrm{Tr}(\rho_f\sigma_i\otimes\sigma_j)$.
 A violation of the CHSH inequality is signaled by $H(\rho_f)>1$.
 The white dashed curve, representing the contour \(H(\rho_f)=1\), separates the CHSH-violating (red) and non-violating (blue) domains.
 The pronounced maximum at $(E_\odot,\theta_\odot)$, marked by a red pentagram, together with the surrounding dark-red area, delineates a broad kinematic region suitable for nuclear Bell tests using triplet proton pairs.